-Do I Want to Be a Dietary Technician?
+Should I Become a Dietary Technician?

 |Degree Level||Associate degree is standard, though some employers require a bachelor's degree|

-|Degree Fields||Dietetic technician, nutrition, dietetics*|
+|Degree Fields||Nutrition, dietetics|

-|Certification||Certification is not mandatory, but many employers prefer to hire technicians registered with the CDR*|
+|Certification||Certification is not mandatory, but many employers prefer to hire technicians registered with the Commission on Dietetic Registration (CDR)|

 |Experience||Experience requirements vary by employer, but one year of experience is often required|

 |Key Skills||Familiarity with dietetic software like Axxya Systems Nutritionist Pro, CyberSoft NutriBase, and CBORD Nutrition Service Suite; the ability to use spreadsheet software such as Excel; ability to use cutlery, food scales, ovens, and other cooking equipment necessary for preparing meals|

 Sources: U.S. Bureau of Labor Statistics, Monster.com and Careerbuilder.com Job postings (August 2012), O*Net OnLine.

 Find schools that offer these popular programs

 Completion of an associate degree program related to dietetics or nutrition is common for many dietetic technicians.
 In fact, becoming a DTR requires completion of at least an associate degree accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Coursework typically includes general science courses, management of foodservice systems, and food/nutrition sciences.
 Accredited dietetic technician programs also incorporate 450 hours of supervised practice into their curricula, which is required for the DTR credential.
 During this time, you will gain hands-on work experience and apply what you have learned throughout your coursework.